 You can download the code at our screener page and look at how we find a bull flag.

-If the stock does not have a strong foundation, the momentum may stop.
+If the stock does not have a firm foundation, the momentum may stop.

 Most traders fail because of being impatient.
-You probably took a lot of bull flag trade without a strong foundation.
+You probably took a lot of bull flag trade without a firm foundation.

 How did it turn out?